 The 2020 NFL Draft boasts one of the best wide receiver classes in recent memory.
 And while players like Jerry Jeudy, CeeDee Lamb, and Henry Ruggs III are getting all the hype, there will be starting-caliber prospects available much later on.
-One of those players is Minnesota’s Tyler Johnson, a productive senior who may end up being better in the NFL than he was in college.
+One of the prospects with a spotlight on him is Minnesota’s Tyler Johnson, a productive senior who may end up being better in the NFL than he was in college.

 Johnson played quarterback and defensive back at North Community High School, but switched to WR after enrolling at Minnesota.
 Despite his inexperience at the position, Johnson was able to carve out a role as a sophomore, catching 35 passes for 677 yards and seven touchdowns as a sophomore.
 Over the next two seasons, he was one of the most productive receivers in college football.